Bulldog Turner: Early life

-Hardin–Simmons
+College career

 Turner enrolled at Hardin–Simmons University in Abilene, Texas, in 1936 at age 17.
 As a freshman, he weighed 172 pounds and "showed no outward signs of developing into a football player."
 By the fall of his sophomore year, Turner had gained 18 pounds and won the job as the starting center on the Hardin–Simmons Cowboys football team.
 By his senior year, he had increased his weight to 235 pounds.

 Early in his career at Hardin–Simmons, Turner and teammate A. J. Roy encouraged each other in practice sessions by referring to each other by nicknames.
 Turner was given the nickname "Bulldog", and Roy was known as "Tiger".
 Turner later recalled his college experience as follows: "We got room, board and tuition, but we had to buy our own books and we were supposed to take care of two jobs.
 I had to sweep out the gym and wait tables, but I kind of farmed out the sweeping after a while.
 It was tough but I loved it.
 And the more I played, the more I liked the game."

 In September 1938, Turner first gained national attention when Associated Press photographer Jimmy Laughead, playing off Turner's strength and his background growing up in West Texas Hereford cattle country, took his picture posing with a 240-pound calf around his shoulders.
 Turner later recalled posing with the calf: "That day about did me in.
 I don't think I've ever been so tired in my life."

 Turner played center for Hardin–Simmons for three years, and during that time, the football team compiled records of 8–0–1 in 1937, 8–2 in 1938, 7–1–1 in 1939.
 At the end of the 1939 season, Turner was selected by the New York Sun as the first-team center on the 1939 College Football All-America Team.
 He was also named to the Associated Press "Little All-America" team.
 He played in post-season all-star games including the East–West Shrine Game on January 1, 1940, and the Chicago College All-Star Game on August 29, 1940.